Tag

 A Device to Keep Track of Your Homework Assignments

 Do you often find it difficult to keep track of your homework assignments?
 If so, don’t worry; you’re not alone.
 Here’s a fun and engaging solution that can help you stay organized and on top of your work.
 Create a colorful and personalized chart or calendar that you can hang in your study area.
 Use stickers or markers to mark off each assignment as you complete it, and set goals for yourself to stay motivated.
 You can even add motivational quotes or pictures to keep you inspired.
-With this school project, you’ll never miss an assignment again!
+With this device, you’ll never miss an assignment again!

 22. A Water Filter Bottle